saheb222/toy_robot/README.md

 cd toy_robot
 ruby main.rb
 ```
-## Exit from the operations
+### Exit from the operations
-provide "q" (commend) while asking for the input to exit anytime from the application
+provide "q" (command) while asking for the input to exit anytime from the application
 ### Run test

 Inside the folder path and run `rspec`